 What should you do if you think you’re a victim of insurance fraud?

 If you believe you’ve been the victim of insurance fraud then you need to contact the police.
 It’s advisable to document as much as you can through photographs, documentation and anything else that you think would be useful in an investigation.
-If you are involved in a collision and you believe the other driver may have done this on purpose, take as much information about the driver as possible and explain the situation to your insurer.
+If you are involved in a collision and you believe the other driver may have done this on purpose, take as much information about the driver as possible and explain the situation to your insurance provider.
 If you have information on ghost broking then you need to contact the Insurance Fraud Bureau.
 Other useful points of contact include Action Fraud, the UK’s national fraud and cyber-crime reporting centre.